expo/expo/docs/pages/tutorial/layout.md

 <ImageSpotlight alt="Break down of the button component with row." src="/static/images/tutorial/breakdown-of-buttons.jpg" style={{ maxWidth: 480 }} containerStyle={{ marginBottom: 10 }} />

-These elements use custom styles.
-In React Native, styling is done using JavaScript.
-All of the React Native core components accept a `style` prop that accepts a JavaScript object as its value.
-For detailed information on styling, see [Styling in React Native](https://reactnative.dev/docs/styles).
+In React Native, styling (such as yellow border) is done using JavaScript as compared to the web where CSS is used.
+Most of the React Native core components accept a `style` prop that accepts a JavaScript object as its value.
+For detailed information on styling, see <LinkBase href="https://reactnative.dev/docs/style" openInNewTab>Styling in React Native</LinkBase>.

 Now that we've broken down the UI into smaller chunks, we're ready to start coding.